-Benefits of Recycling: Why not Take Advantage of them?
+Benefits of Recycling: Why not take advantage of them?

 Recycling paper, cardboard and glass can reduce the quantities of these items that are present in landfill sites and combustion facilities.
-Reducing the amount of waste that is sent to landfill can reduce the negative impact of such places, like pollution and the fact that they are often an eyesore for any nearby residents.
+Reducing the amount of waste that is sent to landfill can reduce the negative impact of problems like pollution and the fact that they are often an eyesore for any nearby residents.
 Recycling can help to prevent the buildup of excess waste on these sites.

 Recycling conserves natural resources like timber, water and minerals, as by reusing waste products, new materials that would otherwise be used are saved.
 This means these natural materials are not wasted, and energy is saved as a result.
 Old materials that are sourced from recycling plants can be reused to make all sorts of products, like asphalt for road construction or pens and paper.

 Pollution can be caused by the collection of new materials to be used in everything from construction on roads and buildings to industry.
 The extraction of certain materials can cause all sorts of pollution – for example, quarrying causes noise pollution and damage to the environment, chemical plants emit greenhouse gases and felling can disrupt ecosystems.